-- 1. I'M A FISH: You are now a fish.
+1. I'M A FISH: You are now a fish.
 Spend one minute thinking about your life as a fish.
 Walk around the class and talk to the other "fish" about being a fish.
 What do you do all day?
 What do you worry about?
 What are your plans for the weekend?
 What do you think about global warming and hotter water?

-- 2. EXTINCTION: If the world becomes warmer, many species will become extinct.
-How would your life change if these creatures disappeared?
-How would the world change?
+2. EXTINCTION: If climate change continues to make the world warmer, many species will become extinct.
+How would your life change if the following creatures disappeared?
+How would their disappearance affect the world?

 - Shellfish

 - Frogs

 - Sea fish

 - Dogs

 - Elephants

 - Chickens

 - Ants

 - Pigs

-- 3. CHAT: In pairs / groups, decide which of these topics or words are most interesting and which are most boring.
+3. CHAT: In pairs / groups, decide which of these topics or words are most interesting and which are most boring.

-WWF / fish / hot water / temperatures / rivers / lakes / seas / oxygen / winter / cool areas / fishing / economic assets / protein / Scotland / greenhouse gases
+WWF / fish / hot water / temperatures / rivers / lakes / seas / oxygen / salmon / natural habitat / fishing / economic assets / protein / Scotland / greenhouse gases